sirlordt/NeoDatis/README.md

 ODB (Object Database) ODBMS (Object Database manager system) for java

-No oficial repository for NeoDatis http://neodatis.wikidot.com/ 1.9.x branch
+No oficial repository for NeoDatis http://neodatis.wikidot.com/start 1.9.x branch

-NeoDatis ODB is a very simple Object Database that currently runs on the Java, .Net, Google Android, Groovy and Scala
+NeoDatis ODB/ODBMS is a very simple Object Database that currently runs on the Java, .Net, Google Android, Groovy and Scala

 To avoid Impedance mismatch overhead between Object and Relational worlds, give a try to Neodatis ODB.
 NeoDatis ODB is a new generation Object Database: a real native and transparent persistence layer for Java, .Net and Mono.